YL-codehub/wordle_solver/README.md

 The motivation of this project is to provide a tool that, from the knowledge of the whole dictionnary, provides better guesses than a human and if possible below 6 guesses for most cases.

 ## Installation

 This project has been written with Python 3.8 and numpy 1.23 only.
-Any updated version of those packages should work but the author advises not to take it for granted.
+Any updated version of those packages should work: continuous integration works for 3.6 versions to 3.8.
 You can either create the associated environment or create a container with Docker (see below).

 [Docker](https://www.docker.com/get-started/):